 Whether it’s keeping an eye on your mortgage, saving for the future or paying your bills you can do it all online with EBS.
 Below you will find a quick guide to getting started.

 Viewing your accounts

-We’ve updated the site navigation to make handling your day to day banking hassle free.
+We’ve designed the site navigation to make handling your day to day banking hassle free.
 To move your money all you need to do is click ‘I want to’ in the top right menu bar and complete the steps.

 To manage your accounts and payments simply click on ‘Manage’.
 Some of the things you can do in this section include; viewing your IBAN, requesting an interest cert and amending your bills and payees.